fjosef1/octopus/README.md

 By combining these tools, I successfully built a simple script for monitoring and analysing energy consumption.

 **To Do:**
+*  Fix the issue with the widget that shows the price for the next 30 minutes
+*  Fix the issue with the estimate - I'm just using average here
 * Connect to Tesla API and charge the car when the price drops.
 * Pull data from LightwaveRF to see each device usage at home.